Jurassic Museum of Asturias: Collection

 Post-Mesozoic, representing the last 66 million years, starting with the extinction of a major part of the dinosaurs, is the Tertiary period when reptile, mammals and modern faunas evolved in that order.
-The Cantabrotherium truyolsi represents the deposit of Llamaquique, in Oviedo.
-A touch screen display provides a complete history of the last 66 million years of the evolution of the landscape and the ecosystems.
+A Cantabrotherium truyolsi represents the deposit of Llamaquique, in Oviedo.
+A touch screen display provides a complete history of the last 66 million years of the evolution of the landscape and ecosystems of Earth.
 The replica of a skull, No. 5, dated to 300,000 years, is an exhibit in the hall of the Quaternary period.
 Displays in this hall also cover the decline of the brown bear habitat in the north of the Iberian Peninsula over 500 years and the skull of a cave bear.